A Quick Vocabulary Lesson

-As I’ve mentioned before, recovery is a beautiful disaster, and before it gets better it gets worse!
+Full Recovery Is Possible!!!
+I am proof!
+But it is hard, and it gets worse before it get’s better!
+Recovery is a beautiful disaster, and before it gets better it gets worse!
 Let me explain it in a way that my therapist explained it to me, and the way I explained it to my family.

 Here is how I look at it, there are three “musts,” “shoulds,” and “have-to’s” in life; in order to stay alive, an individual “has to” or “must” eat, sleep, and eliminate.
 If an individual finds a compulsive comfort in any of those three “musts” they most likely have some sort of disorder.
 For instance, I found compulsive comfort in eating, not eating, and elimination, in that they consumed me.
 Therefore, during recovery I had to find things that could replace those compulsive comforts, such as, meditation, essential oils, and the rest of my now extensive self-care routine (which I will outline throughout my posts).
 In the beginning of recovery (the first 6 months to 12 months) I had such a hard time giving up my disorder, or those compulsive comforts, I missed it…yes I know that sounds wrong, but I did, I missed the feeling of hunger, I missed using my compulsive unhealthy behaviors.
 With the help of my therapeutic care team, Sean, family, friends, hard work and dedication I finally moved past the “hard” part of recovery.
-This was so incredibly hard, disastrous at times, and painful, but oh my goodness was it worth it!
+This was so incredibly difficult, disastrous at times, and painful, but oh my goodness was it worth it!
 Think of it this way…

-Yes, I am comparing my eating disorder to a Gameboy game…. but it makes a bit more sense right?
-If not, think about breaking up with an abusive boyfriend/girlfriend, it gets harder before it gets easier, and an eating disorder is much like an abusive boyfriend/girlfriend.
-In fact I named my eating disorder ED, he was my abusive boyfriend, and my gosh was he hard to break up with…but I did it!
 It is important to keep in mind that I did not do this alone, I did this with so much help and an enormous amount of support; albeit clinical/professional support, emotional support, and personal support (SELF CARE, SELF CARE, SELF CARE)!
 With that being said, clinical/professional support is incredibly important, actually crucial and necessary within the recovery processes.
 This blog, friends, family, self help books are helpful, but WILL NOT AND CANNOT fully pull you out of your eating disorder, and that is the harsh but beautiful truth!

 I am currently a graduate student earning my Masters in Clinical Mental Health Counseling to eventually earn my license as a Licensed Professional Counselor (LPC).
 Please also note, that within the entirety of this blog I am purely speaking as a young woman, a girl boss, an ED warrior, and self-care blogger.